 The Gemsbok or Oryx, Oryx gazella, is under the category least concern in the IUCN red list.

 If you like the ‘Oryx Crossing Salt Pan,’ you may want to discover similar hoofed mammals.
 Another African wildlife fine art photograph of this antelope species standing in the vastness of the Namibian countryside.
-All our wildlife photographs, including landscapes, are for sale of a license and fine art photographic prints.
+All our wildlife photographs, including landscapes, are for sale as stock photos licenses and fine art photo prints as wall art online.